-Staff at Harrodian will record using My Concern and report any concerns about a child who might be experiencing fabricated or induced illness to one of the Designated Safeguarding Lead as with any other safeguarding concern.
-The DSL will consider the need to make a referral or consult with the Single Point of Access as with any other child protection concern.
+Staff at Harrodian will record and report any concerns about a child who might be experiencing Fabricated or induced illness to the Designated Safeguarding Lead using My Concern, as with any other safeguarding concern.
+The DSL will consider the need to make a referral or consult with the Single Point of Access, as with any other child protection concern.